Corporate Governance

 Board of Directors

-The Board of Directors is chaired by a non-executive internal Director and at least one-third of the board members are Independent Outside Directors.
-Additionally, non-executive Directors make up at least half of the board, ensuring a separation between execution and supervision.
-The Board of Directors deliberates and decides on important matters such as management plans and risk management, as well as matters stipulated by laws and regulations, and supervises the execution of duties by Directors and Executive Officers through monthly management reports and regular reports for each business domain.
+The Board of Directors is chaired by a nonexecutive internal Director and at least one-third of the board members are Independent Outside Directors.
+Additionally, non-executive Directors make up at least half of the board, ensuring a separation between execution and oversight.
+The Board of Directors deliberates and decides on important matters such as management plans and risk management, as well as reporting on sustainability and CSV-related policies and progress, including non-financial targets (contributions to reducing CO₂, engagement indicators improvement rates, etc.) and progress with plans in each business domain, and supervising the Directors and Executive Officers in the execution of their duties.

 Nomination and Remuneration Advisory Committee